How to Install Texmaker on Fedora 44

 Install Texmaker from Flathub

-Use the Flatpak build when you want sandboxing or you prefer to keep Texmaker outside DNF.
+Use the Flatpak build when you prefer Flathub packaging or want Texmaker outside DNF.
 Fedora Workstation includes Flatpak, but Flathub is still opt-in on a clean Fedora install.
+Flathub currently marks the Texmaker listing as unverified, so treat this method as a Flathub-packaged option rather than an upstream-verified package.

 Check the currently configured remotes first.
 If the output already shows flathub, you can skip the next command.